 Have you ever noticed that hotel front desks are almost always an ungodly height?
-At least, for a desk.
+For a desk, at least.
 And only on the outside – the attendant’s side is usually pretty normal.
 You might think this is just an aesthetics or security thing (it’s much harder to jump over something tall), but I think the reason is much simpler: elbows.
-I rarely walk into a hotel in a state other than exhaustion, so I’ve always been appreciative of being able to prop up my arms and lean on the front desk as I hand over my credit card “for incidentals” and await my room key.
+I rarely walk into a hotel in a state other than utter exhaustion, so I’ve always been appreciative of being able to prop up my arms and lean on the front desk as I hand over my credit card “for incidentals” and await my room key.

 I struck this same pose in December of 2018 on the second night of our stay at the Holiday Inn in Phoenix.
 It had been another long day, complete with hiking 1,300-foot Camelback mountain on an empty stomach and then loading a trunk full of film equipment, so I was ready to get back to the room, have dinner, and go to bed.
 That plan had been foiled when my key wouldn’t work, so there I was, patiently awaiting a new one.